Shri10-varshni/Flourish-Events-XII-Project/README.md

 - **Estimated Cost**: An estimated cost is displayed based on the selected services and add-ons.
 - **Event Status**: Users can check the status of their booked events (e.g., confirmed, pending, etc.).

-## Data Model
+## Database Model

-The application uses the following data models:
+The application uses the following databases:

 ### 1. *User Information*
    - Stores information about the users such as name, contact details, and login credentials.